 Sugar and long-term health

 It's easy to eat whatever we want when we're young, we're less prone to gaining weight and we can be carefree about our health.
 But as we get older, the impact of a high sugar diet can become a painful reality.
-With diabetes is on the increase healthcare professionals are promoting greater education at a younger age to stop the tide of medical complications in later age.
-If you have children, one the best things you can do it to ensure that have the best nutrition possible and they learn to enjoy fruits and vegetables as snacks, in addition to the occasional taste of chocolate.
+With diabetes on the increase, healthcare professionals are promoting greater education at a younger age to stop the tide of medical complications in later age.
+If you have children, one the best things you can do is to ensure that they have the best nutrition possible and they learn to enjoy fruits and vegetables as snacks, in addition to the occasional taste of chocolate.

-try halving the sugar in your recipes (except jam and meringues) or using a plant substitute
+Try halving the sugar in your recipes (except jam and meringues) or using a plant substitute instead

-for snacks try raw vegetables, natural yoghurt, roasted chick peas or unsalted nuts, oatcakes and hummus; always including some protein
+For snacks try raw vegetables, natural yoghurt, roasted chickpeas or unsalted nuts, oatcakes and hummus; always including some protein

-So make some tweaks to your sugar and you'll really reap the rewards.
-Lori xx
+Make some tweaks to your sugar intake and you'll definitely reap the rewards.